 During this quarter, There were no draws completed.
 The County stands at over 125% expended, inclusive of original allocation and total program income received.
 The County is currently exceeding its 25% set-aside requirement.
 The County has determined the market is no longer favorable for its existing NSP strategies, and is in the process to move remaining program funds to a new activity via a Substantial Amendment.
 The substantial amendment was recently approved.
 Funding has been moved to a redevelopment activity in DRGR.
 The County has purchased vacant land in an NSP AGN for the purpose of building affordable housing.
-County has begun completing surveys and rezoning of the property to be converted from commercial to residential.
+A nonprofit developer has been selected to construct 12-16 garden style apartment units.
+County has begun working on developer agreement.
+Developer is working on seeking additional financing.
+County will also contribute HOME funds towards the construction of the project to assist with gap financing.
 The County has met all NSP national objectives.